 - Sauté the tomato paste until caramelized and darker in color.

-- Add the meat, 2½ cups of water (adding more later as needed), bay leaves, chicken base, fish sauce, sugar, and ground pepper to taste.
-Mix well, scraping off any browned bits from the bottom.
+- Add the meat, 2½ cups of water (add more later as needed), bay leaves, chicken base, fish sauce, sugar, and ground pepper to taste.
+Mix everything well, scraping off any browned bits from the bottom.
 Increase the heat and bring it a boil.

 - Once boiling, reduce the heat to medium.
 Cover and simmer for 30-40 minutes until desired tenderness is achieved.